 Stellenbosch university sits slap bang in the middle of South Africa’s oldest winelands and, given my observations about students and freebies mentioned above, I do understand that wine estates in the surrounding areas have to take steps to make a living despite living next door to a horde of horny locusts students.
 I have heard many a story about groups of students turning up at a tasting room and settling in for the afternoon to get smashed on free wine (with hilarious requests to the tasting staff like “Make mine a double!”…).
 I have also mentioned before how the cheese tasting room at Fairview eventually had to post a sign saying “this is a tasting, not lunch!”.
 But there is a fine line between curbing this sort of freeloading and annoying bona fide paying customers.
 When we were in South Africa earlier this year, a relative wanted to take us to Vergelegen wine estate for lunch and a booking was duly made.
 “Just to make you aware, we charge R10 per adult to visit the estate” said the booking lady.
 “Oh OK”, we said, “presumably we get that refunded against the cost of our lunch though?”.
 Nope.
 Not a cent.
 “So you want us to pay R10 for… I don’t know what – driving through your gates?
 To get us warmed up for spending yet more money in your restaurant??
 That’s outrageous”.
 But in the fine South African tradition of “rules is rules”, this conversation got nowhere fast – almost as fast as Vergelegen got permanently scratched off my list as a dining or tasting venue.

 Not to worry – instead we meandered through various estates and eventually ended up at Welmoed where the welcome at the Duck Pond restaurant could not have been warmer (and entry was free!).
 Welmoed is on land oroginally given to Henning Hussing, a German speaking Swiss mercenary, by the Dutch East india Company as a land grant upon completion of his contractual tour of duty in the Cape.
 He named it Meer Lusthof (German for idyllic farm by the sea – now the farm Meerlust), referring to the pleasure of the cool sea breezes that blew inland from False Bay.
 Hussing later gave or sold a portion of his enormous farm to Jacobus van der Heyden, also a mercenary and to whom he was related.
-Van der Heyden’s portion later became known as Welmoed, meaning courage (the Welmoed website has an interesting anecdote as to how this name came about).
-Wine has been made on the farm for centuries and today it produces wine both under its own label, as well as for brands such as Arniston Bay, Versus, Thandi and Kumkani (together with other farms under the Company of Wine People umbrella).
+Van der Heyden’s portion later became known as Welmoed, meaning good courage.
+Wine has been made on the farm for centuries and today it produces wine both under its own label, as well as for brands such as Arniston Bay, Versus, Thandi and Kumkani.

 The Duck Pond is named, unsurprisingly, for the large circular duck pond in front of the tasting room at Welmoed.
 Sadly, the pond had been drained for maintenance and repairs when we were there, so no ducks but plenty of Black-Headed Ibises doing their long-legged supermodel-esque walk around the lawns.
 Service was efficient and very friendly and the menu is compact, focusing on more casual, country kitchen fare rather than haute cuisine.